 - Plan ahead.
 Whenever possible, please have a dedicated working space to participate and engage with the class.
 We recommend that if you normally use a shared or open workspace, that you make arrangements to use a meeting room, work from home, or other option to give you quiet space for the duration of the course.

 In addition to our world-class facilitators and coaches, Queen’s IRC provides a program coordinator onsite for support before, during and after all our in-person programs.
 This high level of customer service will continue with remote learning.
 A program coordinator will be online during the program to monitor chats, answer logistical questions, move people into and out of virtual breakout rooms, provide materials/files, and deal with any other issues that may arise.

 We are committed to making sure that you can get the most out of the training when participating remotely, and we will do our best to provide the support you.
-If you encounter an issue, we will:

 Participants must attend the entire program in order to receive the program certificate of completion and any credits towards a Queen’s IRC Certificate.
 There will be no partial credits granted for any program that is not fully completed.
 If you are unable to complete the program remotely due to illness or networking difficulties, you are able to reattend in the future (in person or remotely) to complete the program and earn full credits.
 Additional fees may apply.